Tinie Tempah: Personal life

 Tinie is a Catholic.
 He said: "I definitely believe in God.
 I pray as much as possible.
 I think it's imperative to have faith or religion, because it's good to have morals, to be kind to others".

-In Cirencester on 4 July 2019 he married Eve De Haan, daughter of Sir Roger De Haan, former owner of Saga plc, and Marie Lyvie Goder.
-They have two children, a daughter born in 2018 and a son born in 2021.
+In Cirencester on 4 July 2019 he married Eve De Haan, daughter of Sir Roger De Haan, former owner of Saga plc, and Mauritian-born Marie Lyvie Goder.
+They have two daughters, born in 2018 and 2021.

 Tinie is a supporter of Arsenal F.C. and the Labour Party.

-He is also a blue belt in Brazilian jiu-jitsu.
+Tinie is a blue belt in Brazilian jiu-jitsu and has competed in the sport.
+In 2023, he won the English BJJ Open in the Master 1 blue belt lightweight division.